Regularized universal topological markers for Dirac systems: Disorder effect on the universal topological markers

-In the presence of disorder, the local markers $C(\bm{r})$ are no longer uniformly distributed at each lattice site $\bm{r}$.
-Figs. \ref{fig:extended-ssh-disorder}(c) and \ref{fig:extended-ssh-disorder}(e) present the values of local markers for some representative points marked in phase diagram Fig. \ref{fig:extended-ssh-disorder}(b), which clearly show the existence of fluctuations of these local markers in disordered systems.
-To investigate their local fluctuations, we calculate the variance of these local markers, namely,
+In the presence of disorder, the markers $C(\bm{r})$ are no longer uniformly distributed at each lattice site $\bm{r}$.
+Figures \ref{fig:extended-ssh-disorder}(c) and \ref{fig:extended-ssh-disorder}(e) present the values of markers for some representative points marked in phase diagram Fig. \ref{fig:extended-ssh-disorder}(b), which clearly show the existence of fluctuations of these markers in disordered systems.
+To investigate their local fluctuations, we calculate the variance of these markers, namely,

 Note that the system contains 1000 lattice sites in numerical calculations, and the 100 disorder realizations are averaged.
 The results are presented in Figs.~\ref{fig:extended-ssh-disorder}(d) and ~\ref{fig:extended-ssh-disorder}(f) for the two lines $m=0.5$ and $m=-3$, respectively.
 For the case $m=0.5$, it is clear that at weak disorder strength, the global topological invariant $\bar{C}$ remains robust against disorder, maintaining at the value $\bar{C}=2$.
-The corresponding variance of the local markers increases with the disorder strength.
-At a critical value of $\Omega_{c}^1$, the variance reaches a local maximum.
+The corresponding variance of the markers increases with the disorder strength.
+At a critical value of $\Omega_{c}^1(=6.97\pm 0.20)$, the variance reaches a local maximum.
 It then decreases within a small window around $\Omega_{c}^1$.
 Correspondingly, the global topological invariant gradually drops from $\bar{C}=2$ to $\bar{C}=1$, indicating a topological phase transition.
-Once the system enters the $\bar{C}=1$ phase, the variance of the local markers increases until it reaches its next local maximum at $\Omega_{c}^2$, signaling another phase transition from $\bar{C}=1$ to $\bar{C}=0$ as increasing $\Omega$.
+Once the system enters the $\bar{C}=1$ phase, the variance of the markers increases until it reaches its next local maximum at $\Omega_{c}^2(=15.93\pm 0.30)$, signaling another phase transition from $\bar{C}=1$ to $\bar{C}=0$ as increasing $\Omega$.
 For the case $m=-3$, similar results can be obtained.
 Thus, these peaks of the variance can serve as indicator of phase transitions induced by disorder.